ai4science-amsterdam/ai4science-amsterdam.github.io/pages/events.md

 This first ChemAI symposium was a great hit, with over 200 participants, of which half from companies and other non-academic institutions.
 In November 2024, we will organize the second edition of ChemAI.
-To get and impression of ChemAI 2023, click on the button below to see the photo gallery and find the powerpoint presentations of the speakers.
+To get an impression of ChemAI 2023, click on the button below to see the photo gallery and find the powerpoint presentations of the speakers.